frederic-perez/AmE-dictionary/data/idioms.md

 __catch wind of (something)__ :two: (get wind of something, caught wind) To learn of something; to hear about something.
 __caught with your pants down__ To be found in an embarrassing situation.
 __chafe at the bit__ To be impatient and/or eager for something to happen or over some delay.
 Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws).
+__chalk and cheese__ A phrase used to emphasize that two people or things are very different from one another. _Good luck getting those two to talk to each other—they’re like chalk and cheese._
 __chalk it up__ To link something that has happened to a particular reason or circumstance. _Don’t get too down on yourselves after this loss, boys.
 Let’s just chalk it up to inexperience and move on._
 __chance of a lifetime__ An extremely important and/or fortuitous opportunity, especially one that is not likely to ever present itself again.
 Often (but not always) used hyperbolically.
 __check all the boxes__ _The movie _Thor_ checks all the boxes._